 FACE Race: 10 ways you can make change today

-FACE RACE Teaching Resource: This page is one of many included in the Toolkit
+FACE RACE Teaching Resource: This page is one of many included in the Handbook.
+Download it here.

-This page comes at the end of you handbook engagement.
+This page comes at the end of your handbook engagement yay!
 Its been a journey for us all and this quick fire list will help remind you of the things you have covered.
 Check in with it regularly.
 We do!

 1. Radical listening and reading